ClementPerroud/Gym-Trading-Env/docs/source/customization.rst

 .. note::

- If you want to use your metrics to feed a custom logger, to visualize data or to track performance, you can access to results with ``env.get_metrics()``.
+ If you want to use your metrics to feed a custom logger, to visualize data or to track performance, you can access to results with ``env.get_metrics()`` **at the end of an episode**.
 In this case, it returns :

  .. code-block:: python